couchrishi/bitmovin-on-gcp-encode/README.md

 # bitmovin-on-gcp-encode
 This repository contains python code that will help you encode your source video files across multiple preset configs

+# Pre-requisites
+    1. A Bitmovin account with a working API Key and Secret
+    2. A GCP account with IAM admin, Compute and Storage Admin privileges

 # How to use this repo?
     1. Standalone: In this case, you need to un-comment the "ASSET_NAME" variable under config.py and add the name othe input        video file you want to transcode from the GCS input bucket
     2. Watchfolder: Run it on Google Cloud Functions and integrate it as part of your video pipeline workflow.
 Any upload to the GCS input bucket will trigger the encoding functions

-# What do you need from Google Cloud standpoint?
+# What do you need to set up under your GCP account?
     1. Create a new service account with Compute Admin privlieges
     2. Set up two firewall rules for VOD encoding
           - Encoder-Service: Allow TCP port 9999 for all source IPs